Why is FamilySearch GEDCOM important?

 Genealogical (family tree) data is important!
 It contains significant information that links family data together in an electronic format.
 With FamilySearch GEDCOM, your users will be able to import, export, preserve, maintain, and share their data.

-The FamilySearch GEDCOM specification is not a stand-alone specification.
-It is used by genealogical software products to create a file that can be imported and exported by other programs to assist in sharing information.
+The FamilySearch GEDCOM specification is used by genealogical software products to create a file that can be imported and exported by other programs to assist in sharing information.
 A GEDCOM file is created by using the procedures specified by the genealogical software product used.
 Software companies provide support for their own products, and the way they implement the GEDCOM specification may vary, including which version they support.

 Who owns the copyright to FamilySearch GEDCOM?